 What Colors Work Best for Color Blind People?

-As a best practice, use contrasting colors on your web content so that users with color deficiencies can easily see.
+As a best practice, use contrasting colors on your web content so that users with color deficiencies can easily see it.
 It is also essential to include a content map so that users of different visions can use this element.
 On the map, ensure that you denote clickable links by underlining them instead of using color to differentiate them.

 Using accessible colors is not enough to make your website accessible to people with disabilities, as stipulated by ADA.
 It would help if you went further to ensure that all elements in your website follow accessibility standards.
 You can test whether your site follows the set standards of accessibility manually or using automated tools.